MMDataLab/MMDataLab/README.md

 •	A qualified science teacher since 2017, culminating in my role as Head of Chemistry.

-• Confidently used Data in my previous roles to uncover insghts to inform data-based decisions
+• Confidently used Data in my previous roles to uncover insights to inform data-based decisions

 •	Proficient in Data analysis tools such as Excel, SQL, Tableau and Power BI.
 Using langagues like Python to further dive-in to Data.